Xtro: Home media

-It was released on DVD three times in the US by Image Entertainment.
+Xtro was released on DVD three times in the US by Image Entertainment.
 The first DVD was released in 2005 as a double feature with sequel Xtro II: The Second Encounter.
 The second was released in 2006 as a standalone release.
-The third, released in 2007, was a triple feature alongside Xtro II: The Second Encounter and Skeeter.
+The third, released in 2007, was a triple feature alongside Xtro II and Skeeter.
 In the UK, the Xtro trilogy was released in box-set, remastered anamorphic widescreen with 5.1 for Xtro II and an interview with director Harry Bromley Davenport covering the production of all three films.

-It has been released on blu-ray format in the UK in October 2018 by Second Sight, with several featurettes and alternate endings and cuts of the film.
+It has been released on blu-ray format in the UK in October 2018 by Second Sight, with several featurettes and two alternate endings and four cuts of the film.